-Q1.
-Do you think there is life in those puddles?" (a) Yes, I think that there is life in those puddles.
-Q1.
-Do you think there is life in those puddles?"
-10, I do think there is life in puddles because they can 10, I do think there is life in puddles to the microbes. (b) provide all necessary living dements to the microbes. (b) Q1.
-Do you think there is life in those puddles?"
-(C) Yes, there are life in those public there are millions of microorganism living in those publics.
-Q2.
+Q1.Do you think there is life in those puddles?" (a) Yes, I think that there is life in those puckles.
+10. Do you think there is life in those puddles?

+10. I do think there is life in puddles because they can provide all necessary living depents to the microbs. (b) provide all necessary living depents to the microbs. (b) Q1.
+Do you think there is life in those puddles?" (c) Yes, there are life in those public there are millions of microorganism living in those puddles.
+Q2.Will there be life forms in a dry sample (e.g. dry soil)?
+If yes, where do they come from: (d) Yes, there will be life from in the day sample.
+At They nowned in it only our can be those and soil comes Q2.
 Will there be life forms in a dry sample (e.g. dry soil)?
-If yes, where do they come from: (d) soil, water, or air?
-Yes , these will be life from in the day sample.
-At?
-They Came from the air branese if there is example of day soil there will be no works in it.
-Only cur can be these and soil comes 02.
-Will there be life forms in a dry sample (e.g. dry soil)?
-It yes, where do they come from: soil, water, or air?
-See there will be life forms in a dry sample Microsoganism and like in any type of climatic conditions from marking lands to dry decerts.
-I think that they come from the air soil a water.
-03. When the wet soil sample dries, what happens to the life forms? (f) When the Goil Gampie dries the micro-organisms will die Q3.
-When the wet soil sample dries, what happens to the life forms? (g) When the sail sample dries would not be there because microior garisms needs mainture in to survive.
+If yes, where do they come from: (e) soil, water, or air?
+Les forms in a dry sample Microorganisman like in any type of climatic conditions from marchy lands to day deserts.
+I think that they come from the air, soil a water 03.
+When the wet soil sample dries, what happens to the life forms?